 - Individually, four different Irish golfers landed in the program’s top-eight for 54-hole tournament scores, including three in the top-four:

 - Taichi Kho, -14

 - Hunter Ostrom, -11

 - Next, four different Irish golfers also recorded career low rounds that placed in the program’s top-six, including Chatfield’s seven-under par which tied the program low.

 Coach Gump certainly has a knack for development.
 Members of the 2019-20 squad possess the top-six spots on the program’s all-time career stroke average list.

 The 2018-19 season witnessed the Irish achieve multiple firsts since 2014: Miguel Delgado qualified for the NCAA Louisville Regional and Hunter Ostrom won the Northern Intercollegiate championship.
 2019 also marked the first time Notre Dame had multiple Ping Division I All-Midwest Team representatives.
-Furthermore, there’s no better example of development than Delgado, who not only advanced to the postseason, but also averaged 71.4 strokes per round in his senior year – the second lowest all-time.
+Furthermore, there’s no better example of development than Delgado, who not only advanced to the postseason, but also averaged 71.4 strokes per round in his senior year – then the second lowest of all-time.